ferndot/tint.js/README.md

-# prow
+# prow.js
-Selects optimal foreground color based on background color.
+Miscellaneous color tools for the web developer.